itsjnz007/YouTube-Music-Alexa/README.md

 ### Step 5: Test the Skill

 - Use the Alexa simulator or your Alexa-enabled device to test the skill.
+- Set the endpoint by saying, "Alexa ask DJ to set api url."
+Use the NGROK URL from the previous step.
+- Instructions to set up playlists and API URL are provided below.

 ---